helenclx/helenchong.dev/src/slashes/headerlinks/about.md

 ## About This Website

-This website serves as both my developer portfolio and blog.
-WHile this site is presented to be suitable for professional purposes, I also want to give my site personal touches through my design and writing.
+This is my developer website serving as both a portfolio and a blog.
+While this site is presented to be suitable for professional purposes, I also intent to give it personal touches through my design and writing.

-Technical information about this website can be found on [my colophon page](/colophon).
+Technical information about this website can be found on [its colophon page](/colophon).

 ## Interests